Success is an insane system.

 . . .
 School metamorphoses the child, giving it the kind of Self the school can manage, and then proceeds to minister to the Self it has made.

 Jamie Kyra O’Keeffe, Ph.D., studies the shadow side of the culture of success.
-For her dissertation research, she conducted a two-year study at one of the world’s top universities, where students shared stories of chronic stress as they worked to maintain their impeccable images of success.
+She conducted a two-year study at one of the world’s top universities, where students shared stories of chronic stress as they struggled to maintain their impeccable images of success.
 Major research themes included:

-- THE DUCK SYNDROME: Projecting an image of competence and calm above the waterline, while paddling frantically underneath
+- DUCK SYNDROME: projecting an image of competence and calm above the waterline, while paddling frantically underneath